 Instruction

-2. In a large sauté pan over medium high heat, add about 2 tablespoons of oil.
-When the oil is hot, add the two beaten eggs.
-Let the eggs cook for a few seconds stir to break it up.
-Stir fry until the eggs are just cooked.
+2. Precook the eggs.
+Heat oil in a large sauté pan over medium high heat.
+When the oil is hot, add the beaten eggs.
+Scramble and cook briefly until just done.
 Transfer to a bowl and set aside.

-7. Add the soy sauce, oyster sauce, and sesame oil.
+7. Season.
+Add the soy sauce and oyster sauce.
 Stir fry and toss the fried rice for 1 to 2 minutes, or until the sauces are well distributed and the rice is hot throughout.

-8. Garnish with thinly sliced green onions and sesame seeds.
+8. Finish.
+Drizzle in the sesame oil and some green onions.
+Toss to combine.
+Garnish with more green onions and sesame seeds if desired.
 Enjoy while hot!

 Recipe Tips